-Taking into account the fact that Timor-Leste will be able to complete its internal ratification procedure quickly and the long period of time since the Commission first proposed to exempt citizens of Timor-Leste from the visa requirement (November 2012), the proposed decision on the signature sets out the provisional application of the agreement as from the date of its signature in accordance with Article 218(5) TFEU.
+Taking into account the fact that Tuvalu will be able to complete its internal ratification procedure quickly and the long period of time since the Commission first proposed to exempt citizens of Tuvalu from the visa requirement (November 2012), the proposed decision on the signature sets out the provisional application of the agreement as from the day following the date of its signature in accordance with Article 218(5) TFEU.
 Considering the need for the European Parliament's consent before the agreement is concluded, the Commission will inform the European Parliament of the provisional application of the agreement.

-2. OUTCOME OF THE NEGOTIATIONS
+3. OUTCOME OF THE NEGOTIATIONS